-Clothing Allowance
+ARTICLE 16 Clothing Allowance

 All new hires shall receive an initial clothing issue consisting of such minimum requirements as are determined and approved by the Chief or the Chief's designee.
-Employees will, thereafter, receive an annual clothing allowance of \$440 annually.
+Employees will, thereafter, receive the following annual clothing allowance:

 Such annual allowance shall commence on January 1 following employment for all hired before June 1.
 Employees hired on or after June 1 shall receive their first clothing allowance on the second January 1 following their date of hire.